Assistant Professor of History

 Currently she is developing an environmental-technological history that traces the intertwined histories of racial capitalism and ecological harm in Madagascar over the longue durée, through the lens of human-animal interactions—including cattle and honeybees.
 She is also partnering with local community organizations to compile a digital repository of archival documents, story maps, and oral accounts that document histories of environmental racism locally in Nashville.

 Rijke-Epstein’s research has been generously supported by several fellowships and grants, including those the National Endowment for the Humanities, Whiting Foundation and Fulbright-Hays.
+She is the Britton Family Dean’s Faculty Fellow in History.
 Her work has appeared in journals such as The Journal of African History, History and Technology, and Africa.

 Rijke-Epstein joined Vanderbilt in 2017, where she teaches a wide range of courses on the early past in Africa, technology and science histories in and of Africa, and environmental and urban history.
 She received a M.Phil from the University of Cape Town, and Ph.D in Anthropology and History from the University of Michigan.